Stephanie Knowles hated change.

 So, she responded in the only way she knew: to take back control of her body.
 She did this by starving herself.

 At 14, she was diagnosed with anorexia nervosa, and for the next 6 years travelled back and forth from hospital in attempts by her family to get her well again.
-She nearly died a few times.
+She says she nearly died a few times.

 For her twin sister, Brittany Watt, it was hard to see.